dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-author-workflow.md

 using Dapr.Workflow;
 //...

-// Dapr workflows are registered as part of the service configuration builder.Services.AddDaprWorkflow(options =>
+// Dapr Workflows are registered as part of the service configuration builder.Services.AddDaprWorkflow(options =>
 {
     // Note that it's also possible to register a lambda function as the workflow